PURSUE Changes Log

 Table 2: PDF storage-slug changes (title unchanged)

 One PDF on war.gov's storage backend had its file slug renamed between May 8 and May 11.
 The CSV Title and human-facing metadata are unchanged.
-We have NOT yet re-fetched the new URL to verify the file bytes are identical to the May 8 file at the old URL; SHA-256 verification on this is pending.
+SHA-256 verification (2026-05-23): bytes IDENTICAL.
+The rename was purely a storage-slug change with no underlying content modification.

 | Title (unchanged) | Old URL (May 8) | New URL (May 11+) | Verification |